apaz-cli/daisho/README.md

 </p>
 </a>

-If you have suggestions or want to talk about type systems, <a href="https://discord.gg/yM8ZBDHGdR">come on over to our Discord</a>.
+If you have suggestions or want to talk about type systems and their implementation, <a href="https://discord.gg/yM8ZBDHGdR">come on over to our Discord</a>.

 On the code side, there's not a lot that people can help with.
 Once a prototype compiler is working, there should be a lot more to do.
 But until then, I'm the limiting factor.